the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

   }
 }

-// ES6 + ES7
+// ES6
 const isSearched = searchTerm => item =>
   item.title.toLowerCase().includes(searchTerm.toLowerCase());
 ~~~~~~~~

-One could argue which function is more readable.
-Personally I prefer the second one.
-The React ecosystem uses a lot of functional programming concepts.
-It happens often that you will use a function which returns a function (higher-order functions).
-In JavaScript ES6, you can express these more concisely with arrow functions.
+The React ecosystem uses a lot of functional programming concepts, often using functions that return high-order functions to pass information.
+JavaScript ES6 lets us express these even more concisely with arrow functions.

-Last but not least, you have to use the defined `isSearched()` function to filter your list.
-You pass it the `searchTerm` property from your local state, it returns the filter input function, and filters your list based on the filter condition.
-Afterward it maps over the filtered list to display an element for each list item.
+We can also use the defined `isSearched()` function to filter lists.
+We pass it to the `searchTerm` property from the internal state, where it returns the filter input function and filters your list based on the filter condition.
+After that it maps over the filtered list to display an element for each list item.

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {